 If for any reason you cannot attend at the time you are listed, you need to notify me (firstname.lastname@example.org) as soon as possible.
-We do NOT have a lot of flexibility tonight - if you show up late or did not register, you will automatically be put into the last heat.

 In case you haven’t seen yet, here is the workout:

-Open Workout 18.4
+Open Workout 18.5

 A few quick notes on the workout: